 Of course, hiring, even of freelancers, can be very expensive and risky.
-What we recommend here is a very simple rule of thumb: NEVER hire somebody until you have tried to do the job yourself.
+What we recommend here is a very simple rule of thumb: check out the post right here NEVER hire somebody until you have tried to do the job yourself.
 You will realize that maybe you can quickly learn it and you are not that bad, and you will be in a position where you will know better what to expect from your future hire when you realize you really don’t have the time or skills.
 If you respect this rule, you will better manage your cash burn.

 5.The more clients, the better.

 Not really.
 Again, early on it’s tempting to take on any client that shows interest but spreading yourself too thin can be risky.

 This is particularly true for early-stage startups who need quick cash and when the startup idea is not clearly defined.
 The danger is that when you don’t clearly define your products or services, you can lose focus and confuse the marketplace in your areas of expertise.